-Prohibited appliances are: open coil cooking appliances, electric griddles, and George Foreman Grills (except in Bost, Davis, Kamm, Peterson-Friend, Morsani-Smith, Sitlington, and Young Halls).
-Also prohibited are portable heaters, air conditioners, large amplifiers (public address system, oversize stereo, and musical instrument), wireless routers, and halogen lamps.
+Prohibited appliances are: open-fire or open-coil cooking appliances, such as electric griddles and George Foreman Grills (except in Bost, Carreker East, Carreker West, Davis, Kamm, Peterson-Friend, McPherson, Morsani-Smith,

+Payne-Ellis, Sitlington, and Young Halls).
+Also prohibited are portable heaters, air conditioners, large amplifiers (public address system, oversize stereo and electric musical instrument), wireless routers and halogen lamps.
 Students may have one microwave oven in any residence hall room.
 Microwaves must be rated 900 watts or less at the highest setting.
 Cooking appliances may only be operated in kitchen areas.
 Any electrical extension cord that is used must be 14 gauge or heavier.
 Do not nail extension cords to walls, place them under rugs or beds, string them on pipes, etc. Periodically inspect all cords and appliances for cracks or other defects.
 Please be aware that overloading an electric circuit with too many appliances can cause problems.
 Some appliances or furnishings have a higher likelihood of contributing to unsafe environments for community living.
 Housing and Residential Life regulates the use of these appliances to ensure the safety and security of the community.

-Open Flames/Candles/Incense
+Open Flames/Candles/Incense/Flammable Liquids:

-Burning candles and incense, as well as kerosene lamps and other flammable liquid fueled devices, are prohibited in all University owned housing.
-Decorative candles must have non-burned, clipped wicks, or be wickless.
-The number one cause of residence hall and apartment fires is open flames.
+Burning candles and incense, as well as kerosene lamps and other flammable liquid fueled devices, are prohibited in all university-owned housing.
+Decorative candles must have non-burned, clipped wicks or be wickless.
+The No. 1 cause of residence hall and apartment fires is open flames.
+Incense, as well as being a fire hazard, can be an eye and respiratory irritant.
+To ensure the safety and comfort of our community, Housing and Residential Life prohibits these items.